-For individuals determined eligible for the waiver, a plan of care is developed, directed by the member/family/guardian and assisted by the DHS/DDS Case Manager.
-All initial plans of care are submitted to the OHCA Level of Care Evaluation Unit for review and confirmation of a diagnosis of mental retardation, that the MR diagnosis was made before the member's 18th birthday and that the proposed delivery of services is consistent with the member's level of care need.
+During the eligibility process, an Intake worker develops an initial plan of care in conjunction with the member/family/guardian.
+This plan includes basic service needs identified by the member/family/guardian.
+Once eligibility is approved, a DHS/DDS Case Manager is assigned.
+All addendums to the initial plan of care are submitted by the assigned Case Manager who may determine, through the Team, as described in Appendix D-1:c, process, additional service needs and/or required changes to the plan of care.
+All initial plans of care (level of care evaluations) are submitted to the OHCA Level of Care Evaluation Unit for review and confirmation of a diagnosis of intellectual disability, that the diagnosis was made before the member's 18th birthday and that the proposed delivery of services is consistent with the member's level of care need.
 Once this process has been completed the initial eligibility determination is approved by OHCA.
 A diagnosis of borderline intellectual functioning would constitute a denial by OHCA.
 Any errors or service discrepancies are directed to the Case Manager for correction.
 All waiver plans of care are subject to review and approval by both DHS/DDS (the operating agency) and the Waiver Administration and Development department of the OHCA (the Medicaid agency).
-OHCA does not review and approve all plans of care prior to implementation; however, all are subject to the Medicaid Agency's approval.
+OHCA does not review and approve all plans of care (level of care reevaluations) prior to implementation; however, all are subject to the Medicaid Agency's approval.
 DHS/DDS does review a sampling of member charts which includes the plan of care.
+Review of a representative sample with 95% confidence interval is conducted on a quarterly basis.
 Reviewed plans of care are compared to policy guidelines, the functional assessment, and the narrative written detailing the member's living environment, physical and mental limitations and overall needs.
 All plans of care are subject to the approval of the Medicaid Agency and are made available by the operating agency upon request.
 OHCA randomly reviews plans of care through several authorities within the Medicaid Agency, such as Program Integrity and Accountability, Quality Assurance/Improvement and Claims/Coding and Integrity Units.
 In the event provider billing practices are suspect, all pertinent information is forwarded to the OHCA Program Integrity and Accountability department.

-- h.
-Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan: - Every three months or more frequently when necessary - Every six months or more frequently when necessary - Every twelve months or more frequently when necessary - Other schedule
+appr vice Plan Review and Update.
+The service plan is subject to at least annual periodic review and update to assess the appriateness and adequacy of the services as participant needs change.
+Specify the minimum schedule for the review update of the service plan:

+• Every three months or more frequently when necessary

+• Every six months or more frequently when necessary

+Every twelve months or more frequently when necessary

+Other schedule

 Specify the other schedule:

-- i.
-Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies):
+mini ntenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a mum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each applies): Medicaid agency

-- Medicaid agency

-- ✓ Operating agency
+✓ Operating agency

-- ✓ Case manager
+✓ Case manager

-- Other
+Other

+Specify:

+mai mini